-Or, if you’re looking for a little more tree action, then Torrey Pines State Natural Reserve is a must-see.
+Or, if you’re looking for more wooded vistas Torrey Pines State Natural Reserve is a must-see.
 It’s a natural park with tons of trails for hiking or running and a vast swathe of the natural world to explore.

 Filled with amazing rides, slides, and other great attractions, you can spend an entire day at one or both.
-Don’t forget to pick up some of their souvenir jam for Mom!
+Your kids will have an absolute blast, too!

 It’s also the perfect opportunity to commune with nature, spend a little time appreciating the beauty of the ocean, and catch a few glimpses of some of the world’s most fascinating giant creatures.

 Or, if you’re looking for something a little more historical, swing by Old Town San Diego to scope out beautiful old buildings and significant sites.